-- Salad croutons and/or crumbled cooked bacon, optional
+- Salad croutons, crumbled cooked bacon, minced chives and coarsely ground pepper, optional

 - Place the potatoes, onion and water in a large saucepan.
 Bring to a boil.
 Reduce heat; cover and cook for 15-20 minutes or until tender.
 Remove from the heat; cool slightly (do not drain).
 In a blender, cover and process mixture in batches until smooth.
 Return all to the pan and heat through.

 - Stir in the milk, beer, Worcestershire sauce, bouillon, salt, mustard and white pepper; heat through.
 Stir in cheese just until melted.
-Top with croutons and/or bacon if desired.
-Yield: 8 servings (2 quarts).
+If desired, top with croutons, bacon, chives and/or pepper.

 Nutrition Facts1 cup: 211 calories, 9g fat (7g saturated fat), 34mg cholesterol, 738mg sodium, 21g carbohydrate (5g sugars, 1g fiber), 9g protein.